aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 });
 ```

 As we can see in the snippet, the constructor accepts an object, which aims to specifies options of Pjax.
+In the member `selectors`, you have to initiate it with an array, in order to tell Pjax what elements you want to